{SECTION_MENU}

 ***NEW!*** Please visit our Owl Class Computing Blog here!

 In maths, we will be working on multiplication and division, before moving on to more in-depth work on fractions and decimals.
-Purple group will also delve into ratio and proportion, and algebra, before moving onto decimals and percentages.
+Year 6s will also begin ratio and proportion, and algebra, before moving onto decimals and percentages.

-Brass instruments should be brought in on Mondays, and PE kits on Thursdays.
+Brass instruments should be brought in on Mondays, and children should come in to school in their PE kits on Tuesdays.
 There is no swimming this term.

 Class Teacher: Mr Haynes